Effective Date: October 30, 2014 - What’s new »

-Some third parties’ embedded content or plugins on the Service, such as Facebook “Like” buttons on evernote.com, may allow their operators to learn that you have visited our website, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
-For more information with additional examples, see the “Social Media Features” section of our Cookie Information Page.
+Some third parties’ embedded content or plugins on the Service, such as Facebook “Like” buttons on Evernote.com, may allow their operators to learn that you have visited our website, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
+For more information with additional examples, see the “Social Media Features” section of our Cookie Information page.

-Does Evernote Review My Notes?
+Does Evernote Access or Review My Notes?

 Does Evernote Ever Make Any of My Personal Information or Content Public?

 No. Note, however, that certain portions of the Evernote web sites and Service, such as user notebooks designated as “public” and our user forum, are open to any online viewer.
 Any information that you post in these locations can be read, collected and used by anyone and could enable others to send you unsolicited messages.
-Evernote enables you to determine whether or not to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the services.
+Evernote enables you to determine whether or not to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the Service.
 Evernote is not responsible for any publication or use of any Personal Information you choose to post in these locations.